paul-wolf/strgen/README.md

 * The user can easily modify the specification (template) with minimal effort without the fear of introducing hard-to-test code paths.

-* Modifications to the template are simpler and far less error prone than writing all the code necessary to implement changes in a random string specification

 * It covers a broader set of use cases: unique ids, persistent unique filenames, test data, etc.